kyma-project/kyma/components/application-operator/README.md

  - **eventServiceImage** is the Event Service image version to use in the Application chart.
  - **eventServiceTestsImage** is the Event Service Tests image version to use in the Application chart.
  - **applicationConnectivityValidatorImage** is the Application Connectivity Validator image version to use in the Application chart.
- - **strictMode** is a toggle to enable/disable Istio authorization policy for validator and HTTP source adaptor.
+ - **strictMode** is a toggle used to enable or disable Istio authorization policy for validator and HTTP source adapter.
 The default value is `disabled`.

 ## Testing on a local deployment